nathansmithpiano/GoodWeatherFinder/Docs/development/Entities/Location.md

     - For this primary name, `Location` `1:1` `Name`.
 - Non-null, unique, and required.

-## <a href="#location-entity">location.otherNamesList</a>
+## <a href="#location-entity">location.otherNames</a>
 - Additional names for this location.
     - For example, Mount Elbert is also known as Mt.
 Elbert.
 It may also have a traditional name, names in other languages, nicknames, etc.
 - While primary name must be unique, other names are not.
 Duplicates may exist within the database.
     - For example, several `Location` may be called "Buffalo Mountain", but each `Location` would have a unique primary name of "Buffalo Mountain A", "Buffalo Mountain (CO)", etc.
     - If "Buffalo Mountain A" was deleted, we do not want "Buffalo Mountain" to be removed from the database.
-Removing a `Location` should remove all the `Name` within its otherNamesList.
+Removing a `Location` should remove all the `Name` within its otherNames.
-    - Various `Location` would not share the same "Buffalo Mountain" `Name` within their otherNamesList collections.
+    - Various `Location` would not share the same "Buffalo Mountain" `Name` within their otherNames collections.
     - Therefore, the database would have several copies of the "Buffalo Mountain" `Name`.
-- For otherNamesList, `Location` `m:m` `Name`.
+- For otherNames, `Location` `m:m` `Name`.
 - Optional.

 ## <a href="#location-entity">location.geometry_id</a>